nrnrnr/plfa/part1/Permutations.lagda.md

   permutation : ∀ {xs zs : List A} -> Permutation-Zipper xs [] zs -> xs Zip⋈ zs
 ```

-### Growth with insertion
+### Permutations via growth with insertion

 The second representation is almost the same as the first,
-but instead of using the zipper, it uses a separate judgement that says "a new element is inserted somewhere into `ys`.
+but instead of using the zipper, it uses a separate judgement that
+says "a new element is inserted somewhere into `ys`.

 ```agda
 data _⊳_≡_ {A : Set} : (x : A) (xs ys : List A) -> Set where